 Learn something new every day More Info... by email

 Venlafaxine is an antidepressant used for generalized anxiety disorder and major depressive disorder (MDD).
 Most patients know venlafaxine by the brand name Effexor®.
-Venlafaxine has become one of the most prescribed depression medications, and skipping even one dose can cause withdrawal symptoms including dizziness, irritability and tremors.
+Venlafaxine has become one of the most prescribed depression medications in the world, but it’s also very strong and skipping even one dose can cause withdrawal symptoms.

-The medication is available in an extended-release form known as venlafaxine XR.
-Most patients prescribed venlafaxine XR do not experience nausea, because the medicine slowly releases into the gastrointestinal tract.
-If not taken correctly, patients will have withdrawal symptoms, which can consist of restlessness, agitation, and hostility.
-A few others symptoms of the extended release form include dry mouth, excessive sweating and decreased appetite.
+The medication is available in an extended-release form known as venlafaxine XR, and most patients who are prescribed this version of the drug usually do not experience nausea.
+In most cases this is because the “XR” version slowly releases into the gastrointestinal tract.
+If not taken correctly, however, patients will have withdrawal symptoms, which can consist of restlessness, agitation, and hostility.
+A few others symptoms of withdrawal from the extended release form include dry mouth, excessive sweating and decreased appetite.

 Many people also complain of generalized agitation and feelings of helplessness when going off of the medication; irritability and the desire to lash out at people or things for more or less trivial reasons is also common.
 Patients often describe feeling overwhelmed by anxiety and fear, and many say that these feelings are the first sign that something is amiss.
 These emotions often act as a trigger, reminding people that they’ve missed a dose.

 It’s also common for people to see spiked and precipitous drops in their blood pressure in the days and weeks after stopping venlafaxine.
 These sorts of symptoms take longer to manifest, and aren’t usually the result of periodically skipping a dose.
 Rather, they come about once the chemical has left the body completely and the brain is trying to rebalance itself all over again.
 Blood pressure imbalances can be dangerous if left untreated, and patients who are planning to go off of the medication are usually monitored to watch for signs of problems.